jillesvangurp/stellar-kotlin-client/README.md

 - make dealing with assets, asset codes, and token amounts less painful.
 The SDK represents amounts as strings; Stellar represents amounts as Long values.
 So, 1 XLM (the 'native' token) is actually represented as 10^7 or 10M stroops.
 To make dealing with amounts and calculating rates correctly, we have added a `TokenAmount` data class.
 This does all the right things and comes with several factory methods so you can construct amounts from a String, a Double, or a pair of longs to represent tokens and stroops.
 We also add several extension methods to get instances of this class from relevant classes in the SDK
 - `KotlinStellarWrapper` provides simple functions to do common things like creating new accounts, adding trust lines, doing payments, or making offers.

-# CliSte - the command line interface for Stellar
+# CliSte - the Command Line Interface for STEllar

-As part of this library, we also included a command line interface that you can use to interact with stellar.
+As part of this library, we also included a **Command Line Interface for STEllar (CLISTE)** that you can use to interact with stellar.
+This started out as a demo app for the library and quickly became a very convenient tool for us to interact with stellar.
+Using UIs like stellar laboratory is comparatively tedious and slow.

-- create accounts
+- Fully supports working with Standalone stellar instances running on localhost.
+Most wallets do not support this at all.
+- On the standalone net, you can bootstrap accounts without the friendbot.
+- Easily switch between standalone, testnet, and public net.
-- do payments, offers, multi signature payments
+- create accounts, do payments, offers, multi signature payments, list trades, and much more
-- create your own assets
+- Easily create and manage your own assets, trustlines, etc.
-- manage lists of accounts and assets
+- Manage lists of accounts and assets and use human readable aliases for your key accounts in cliste invocations.
+This is highly useful for scripting scenarios using a standalone net.
+We have used this for prototyping the stellar launch of our token.
-- and more ...
+- and much more ...

-- works against standalone net, testnet, and public net.
-For the standalong net, it has support for generating accounts using the root key.
-No friendbot required.
+Note. we will likely move cliste to its own repository after the 1.0 release of this library.

 [CliSte Documentation](cliste.md)